AOlmin/ddls-journal-club/README.md

 - Each session starts with a presentation by the host (around 15 minutes), followed by discussion between all participants.

 ### Host instructions
 - Select a paper that you believe to align with the topic of the journal club.
-If relevant, you can also select 1-2 additional papers which you think could add to the discussion and/or knowledge of the participants (Note: don't expect all participants to have read this paper prior to the session).
+If relevant, you can also select 1-2 additional papers which you think could add to the discussion and/or knowledge of the participants (Note: don't expect all participants to have read these additional papers prior to the session).
 - Share the paper(s) with the participants at least **1 week** prior to the designated session by sending an e-mail to <amanda.olmin@gu.se>.
 - Prepare a presentation, including: a motivation for why you think that the paper is interesting, an overview of the paper, and possible discussion points.
+Aim for the presentation to be approximately 15 minutes.
 - Join the session!

 ### Upcoming sessions (Spring 2026)